Experienced Truck Accident Lawyers in Atlanta, GA: The Marks Law Group

 Contact Our Truck Accident Attorneys in Atlanta, GA Toady for a Free Consultation

-If you have been involved in a truck accident, or are caring for a family member who was injured in a crash, contact our accomplished Atlanta truck accident attorneys at Marks Law Group, LLC today at (404) 939-1485 for a free consultation.
-Our unique approach to your truck accident recovery will allow you and your family to heal from your injuries stress free, as we pursue the individual, company, and insurance companies that represent each for the compensation you need to get back on your feet.
-Call us now to find out how.
+If you have been involved in a truck accident, or are caring for a family member who was injured in a truck crash, contact our accomplished Atlanta truck accident attorneys at Marks Law Group, LLC today at (404) 948-6905 for a free consultation.
+Our unique approach to your Atlanta truck accident recovery will allow you and your family to heal from your injuries stress free, as we pursue the individual, company, and insurance companies that represent each for the compensation you need to get back on your feet.
+Call our Atlanta truck accident lawyers now to find out how.